-Firstly, to get buy-in from faculty, it's about building a relationship.
+However, a common misconception is that PR is only for large corporations and trained designated spokespeople.
+This means it can be hard to get buy in from faculty.
+Achieving this all-important buy in from faculty is really about building a relationship.
 It could be by meeting up with them formally or in a social context.
-Hear something they say in a lecture to develop into an article, use content from a book they’ve written, or spot a subject in the news that resonates with their sphere.
+Use something they say in a research paper to develop into an article, use content from a book they’ve written, or spot a subject in the news that resonates with their sphere.

 As a Communications and PR professional at a business school or university, the key is to network and get to know your members of faculty, understand their knowledge and research.
 Get a sense of whether they are happy to have a long conversation or if they prefer short, sharp and to the point questions.
 It’s important to know their likes and dislikes and how to approach them.